🔐

 This process of sending tokens to an external account isn't permissioned, that is any hedera wallet can register with a system, and you can use these actions.

-Under Hedera's APIs, sending of tokens requires an association of a given token, at this time we are focused on using the Venly Wallet (Widget) which provides 25 free associations for tokens per wallet.
+Under Hedera's APIs, sending of tokens requires an association of a given token, at this time we are focused on using the which provides 25 free associations for tokens per wallet.

 Check a token balance